Raycynix.Extensions.Contracts.AspNetCore

 Logging

 The package uses the standard Microsoft.Extensions.Logging.ILogger<T> abstraction when a logger is available.
 Logger dependencies are optional, so the package can run without registering a logging provider.
-It does not require Raycynix.Extensions.Logging; any Microsoft-compatible logging provider can receive the events.
+It does not require Raycynix.Extensions.Serilog; any Microsoft-compatible logging provider can receive the events.

 Contract metadata middleware and contract HTTP results write detailed execution diagnostics at Debug.
 They log contract names, versions, endpoint names, status codes, and envelope usage, but never log response payloads.